iofod/iofod-sdk/README.md

 ## more

 For more content, please read the [official documentation](https://doc.iofod.com/#/en/9/01) for more information.
-Templates and examples can be found in the official [Fang Open Source Library](https://github.com/iofod/iofod-extensions).
+Templates and examples can be found in the official [Open Source Library](https://github.com/iofod/iofod-extensions).

 ## License